 NOTE: When checking coolant level at a temperature lower than 20°C (68°F), it may be slightly lower than MIN. mark.

 To gain access to coolant reservoir, remove front fender access cover.

-Pull on upper portion of cover to remove tab from rubber grommets.
+Pull up on rear portion of cover to remove tabs from rubber grommets.

-Pull cover downward to release lower tabs from front fender.
+Pull cover forward, then up to release lower tabs from front fender.